Fanyeet2956/big/README.md

 # big

 Use WASD keys to move.
+I used ChatGPT for this, gve up trying VSCode in the process, used VS Studio.